b2220333/cifar10-keras/README.md

 After 300 epochs, this model can reach 91.5% accuracy on the validation data with image augmentation.

-Each epoch spends 97s on the GTX 1060.
+Each epoch spends 97s on GTX 1060.

 The accuracy should be in the top 20 of Kaggle CIFAR10 competition.
 See the score board https://www.kaggle.com/c/cifar-10/leaderboard